What is Financial Assistance?

 Is there a way to appeal an eligibility decision?

-Yes, the person responsible for the financial obligation may appeal by submitting additional information to the System Director of Hospital Revenue Cycle.
+Yes, the person responsible for the financial obligation may appeal by submitting additional information to PeaceHealth Revenue Cycle within 30 days of the denial notice.

 Are handouts available?